Sing (Sesame Street song): Subsequent Sesame Street versions

 Lily Tomlin sang and signed the song to a group of deaf children on Sesame Street in 1975.
 The same year, she played the mother of two deaf children in Robert Altman's film Nashville, and they sang the song in the film.
 In 1976, on the 11th episode of The Muppet Show, guest Lena Horne sang the song.
-Alaina Reed (as Olivia) sang it while Linda (Linda Bove) signed the lyrics on Sesame Street.
+Alaina Reed (as Olivia) sang it while Linda Bove (as Linda) signed the lyrics on Sesame Street.
+Many other versions have been performed.

-As an iconic Sesame Street song, the song was used to close several episodes and many of the show's specials, including Sesame Street: 20 and Still Counting, Sesame Street's All-Star 25th Birthday: Stars and Street Forever, Sesame Street: Unpaved, Sesame Street: 25 Wonderful Years, Sesame Street's 50th Anniversary Celebration and Sesame Street: Elmo's Playdate.
-It was used for the title of the 1990 documentary that eulogized Raposo, Sing!
-Sesame Street Remembers Joe Raposo and His Music.

-The song was also used in animated segments.
-One such segment involves Suzie Kabloozie (voiced by Ruth Buzzi) and her cat Feff.
-Another involves Cab Callowmouse (parody of Cab Calloway) singing in an art museum as part of a medley.
-Another features a clay/sand animation segment depicting animals.

-It was sampled in the opening theme of Eat Bulaga! in 1982.

-In 2000, various celebrities sang the song, including Nathan Lane, Denyce Graves, Gloria Estefan, Patti LaBelle, Ben Stiller, Maya Angelou, Fran Drescher, Garth Brooks, Doug E. Doug, Vanessa Williams, R.E.M., Rosemary Clooney and Conan O'Brien.
-A year before the celebrity edition of the song was released, Graves sang the song solo.

 The original and subsequent Sesame Street recordings were released on Sesame Street Concert/On Stage – Live!
 (1973), Sing the Hit Songs of Sesame Street (1974), Bert & Ernie Sing-Along (1975), Sesame Street Silver – 10th Anniversary Album (1978), Sesame Street Disco (1979), Sing: Songs of Joe Raposo (1992), Sesame Street Platinum: All Time Favorites (1995), The Bird Is the Word – Big Bird's Favorite Songs, Songs from the Street: 35 Years of Music (2003) and The Best of Elmo.
 A Spanish version was included in Fiesta Songs!
 (1998).